addyosmani/backbone-fundamentals/README.md

 describe('Tests for Todo', function() {
 ```

 Models should ideally have default values for attributes.
 This helps ensure that when creating instances without a value set for any specific attribute, a default one (e.g "") is used instead.
-The idea here is to allow your application to interact with models without any unexpected behaviour.
+The idea here is to allow your application to interact with models without any unexpected behavior.

 In the following spec, we create a new Todo without any attributes passed then check to find out what the value of the ```text``` attribute is.
 As no value has been set, we expect a default value of ```""`` to be returned.